Free Meals Available for All Children this Summer

 SFUSD families may have expressed concern about applying for free or reduced-price school meals due to the recent change to the "public charge” rule.
 The school meals program does not apply and eligible families should continue to apply to receive these important benefits.
 Meal benefits are available regardless of citizenship status, and a social security number is not required.
+Student Nutrition Services will share your information only for the purposes of determining free or reduced-price meal benefits, verifying eligibility, or for educational use.
+Our platforms provide secure online payments.

 About the Multipurpose Family Income Form